MinesonTeam/AdvancedAPI/README.md

 ## About

-MinesonAPI provides a simple code, for example, SimpleItem or SimpleInventory, which can be used to create things faster.
+MinesonAPI provides a simple code, for example, ItemBuilder, SimpleInventory, SimpleCommand which can be used to create things faster.

 ## Issues